Australian Catholic University

 All students will participate in a comprehensive orientation prior to departure.

 Specialized student apartment accommodation is available near most campuses.
 This option may require large, one-off payments but usually includes all fees such as utility bills and, in many cases, WiFi access.
-Semester in Australia (SiA) is an example of specialised student accommodation.
-SiA provides housing and support services in Brisbane, Sydney and Melbourne, especially for students only in Australia for study abroad (semester/year) programs.
+Semester in Australia (SIA) is an example of specialised student accommodation.
+SIA provides housing and support services in Brisbane, Sydney and Melbourne, especially for students only in Australia for study abroad (semester/year) programs.
 The service provides accommodation, local support, includes most of your utilities, and can also provide arrival assistance.
+Previous students have highly recommended this option.

 A homestay offers international students the opportunity to live with a local family while studying in Australia.
 It is available from a few weeks to many months.
 By living with an Australian family get a closer understanding of Australian life.
 If you wish to obtain Homestay accommodation, please inform the Study Abroad and Exchange Coordinator when you apply for the program.